zeruhur/gist/GIST!.md

 Note that difficulty is situational and it is perfectly feasible in a desperate situation that even a Master may confront a Difficult task.

-## Actions
+## Focus

-There are five main action verbs a character must state to set a spell:
+There are five main foci a character must state to set a spell:

 - **Convey**: to move/communicate